 Experience the raw and authentic sides of countries that only the locals will know; fulfil that wanderlust in ways few can only dream of, all while working on the job!
 (Now, how many people can actually say that of their jobs?)

 Opportunity to design, lead / co-lead and facilitate selected courses based locally and overseas

 Intensive apprenticeship in start-up style project management, consulting, facilitation, budgeting and more

 Invaluable opportunity to be part of our exciting growth as we expand our impact across Asia

-Monthly internship / fellowship and CPF at social enterprise benchmarks, between S$800 to S$1,000 (read: this clearly means that it will not be anything like what you would get at BCG or Goldman Sachs, just to set expectations)
+Monthly internship / fellowship and CPF at social enterprise benchmarks, between S$800 to S$1,000 (ie. it will not be anything like what you would get at BCG or Goldman Sachs)